 Get the paperwork

 Let’s face it, we live on “island time” and often times business is done “island style”.
 Just because we’re all neighbors and will see each other in the grocery store, that doesn’t protect you from getting “stiffed” or mistreated if the expectations are not documented.
+We highly recommend using this contract or at least reviewing it with your General Contractor, once Construction Documents have been supplied and the bid has been accepted.
+The contractor may provide their own contract for pre-construction services, such as bidding and attending design meetings.
 Make sure your contract includes the following:

 A clear scope of work: This typically cannot happen until the design has been established.
 However, many contractors do a “pre-construction” agreement which covers the work that is done with the designer before construction begins.
 Once the design is complete, the agreement may be either adjusted to reflect the project scope or a new agreement can cover this.
 The pre-construction agreement should also be clear- with an estimated construction start date and expectations during this phase listed as well.